 What do you think it the biggest misunderstanding/incorrect idea about pottery – and what’s the truth?

 Pottery is not an either/or choice between physical use and aesthetic meaning.
 Every object is a complex mélange of both aesthetics and physical usability.
+This balance, much like the carefully regulated systems found in casinos ohne lugas, where users enjoy freedom from strict oversight, creates a space where functionality and visual appeal coalesce.
 It is the dance between these two intertwined aspects that makes pottery fascinating.

 Anything you want to add or tell people who might come to Pottery on the Hill?